shashanksub42/CIFAR10-ResNet/README.md

 ## Model

 I have implemented the ResNet-18 architecture.
 This architecture consisists of one convolution layer followed by four residual blocks, each with two convolution layers and a shortcut block, which is used for downsampling the inputs.
+70% of the data is used for training and 30% for validation.

 ### Residual block
 -  **Convolution Layer 1**